Table of Contents

 Disable canonical URL redirection

-This option disables URL redirection when page is not found.
+This option disables URL redirection when a page is not found.
 By default, WordPress redirects a non-existent page to the closest permalink it finds.

 Disable author archive

 This option disables author archives and helps with search engine indexation, duplicate content and security.